artkostm/cv/index.md

 >English: Intermediate

-I'm a developer with more than 5 years of well-rounded experience in backend development, object-oriented design and microservices architecture.
+I'm a developer with more than 5 years of well-rounded experience in backend development, object-oriented design, microservices architecture, data processing, and functional programming.
 My skills include different fields of software engineering: applications, web, system development.
 Supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.
 I always strive to build and improve reusable tools and solutions to achive repeatable quality results.

 Skill highlights:
 - Performance and scalability optimization